 - We have a professional counselling service based in house which provides some children with weekly counselling.
 Our Pastoral Care Manager also supports children and their families and provides pupils with a space to talk.

-- Nurture groups are also offered which may include sewing, gardening, forest school and social skills groups.
+- Nurture groups may also be offered which may include sewing, gardening, forest school and social skills groups.

 Who are the other professionals who may be involved with my child at school?